deeplearning4j/deeplearning4j/codegen/op-codegen/README.md

 There is a system in place to define even complex constraints for inputs and arguments.

-In a constraint definition, you can reference inputs and arguments directly, if they are previously assigned to a variable using `val name = Input(...)`.
+In a constraint definition, you can reference inputs and arguments directly, if they are previously assigned to a variable using `var name = Input(...)`.
 Inside the Constraint block, you can use the following operations:

 * `eq`: Compare equality (applicable to numbers and booleans), e.g. `x eq 7`, `x eq true`
 * `neq`: Compare inequality (applicable to numbers and booleans), e.g. `x neq 3`, `x neq true`